truong-kyle/WordsOnCall/README.md

 ## To be implemented:
 - Integrate communication with Discord
 - Allow players to utilize custom wordbanks
-- Include colouring of letters of which one is correct and which one isn't
 - Fix Letterbank Layout